kaylai/DensityX/lib/README.md

 *Uncertainty on Density (g/cm3)

 Second sheet with compositional data in wt%, normalized to 100%.
 DensityX uses normalized compositions to run density calculations.

+###densityx.Density(dataframe, verbose=False)
+Parameters: verbose: boolean, default False - determines which output is returned.
+If False, default values of Sample_ID, density, and density_unc are returned.
+If True, all calculated values are returned.

+Returns: Pandas dataframe object

 ## Authors